How Many Hours of Wedding Photography Do I Need?

-While we’re on the topic of people, it’s worth noting that everyone has that one friend or one aunt who is notoriously late for everything.
+While we’re on the topic of people, it’s worth noting that we all have that one friend or one aunt who is notoriously late for everything.
 You might not be able to solve their tardiness problem, but you can work around it by planning ahead.
 Ask them to arrive a bit earlier than you actually need them.
-Let them know how it important timeliness is in order to make your day run smoothly and keep stress low.
+Let them know how important timeliness is in order to make your day run smoothly and keep stress low.

 This is a part of the day that can easily run off schedule if not managed well.
-Having a solid team of vendors (in particular your wedding planner, photographer, and DJ/MC) will be the best thing you can do to keep things on time during your reception.
+Having a solid team of professional vendors (wedding planner, photographer, and DJ/MC) will be the best thing you can do to keep things on time during your reception.
 As I mentioned previously, you’ll want to really think through the amount of time each timeline item takes, and give yourself some breathing room in case your best man’s speech runs a little over his allotted time.

 So how many hours do you need?
 The answer depends on the factors we just mentioned, how many events you want covered, how many guests and travel times between locations.
 Factoring in a little padding throughout the day is important too!
 On average, I see most of my clients book around 8-10 hours of coverage and occasionally some with larger weddings will book us for 12+.